 Whilst it has been noted that there has been an increase of 36% in the number of complaints received compared to 2018/19, it is difficult to conclusively determine the cause of this as distribution across the services is similar to past years.
 It may be a reflection of the increase in the amount of looked after children.
 As of 1st April 2020, the council had 2,376 open childcare cases, which is a slight decrease when compared to 2018/19 when there were 2,535, however this fluctuates during the year with the highest number being in September at 3247 cases open.
-There has however been an increase in the amount of looked after children compared to 450 for 2018/19.
+There has however been an increase in the amount of looked after children.
+There are now 558 looked after children compared to 450 for 2018/19.